About Navon

 What we believe

 AI is only as valuable as the operational infrastructure it runs on.
 Workflow mapping, system integration, and actual operational design matter more than which model you pick.
 The work is unglamorous.
-It's also the work that moves the numbers.
+It is also the work that moves the numbers.

 Who we serve